Columbia High School (Texas)

 Columbia High School (West Columbia, Texas) is a public high school located in West Columbia, Texas, United States.
 It is classified as a 4A school by the University Interscholastic League (UIL).
 It is the only senior high school in Columbia-Brazoria Independent School District which is located in southwest Brazoria County.
-For the 2021-22 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024-25 school year, the school was given a "C" by the Texas Education Agency.

 Athletics

 The Columbia Roughnecks compete in the following sports: